Paddle Billing

 Paddle pauses the subscription right away.
 Its status changes to paused.

-If you've made changes to a subscription or billed for one-time charges and told Paddle to charge on the next billing period, these are automatically forgiven.
+If you've made changes to a subscription or billed for one-time charges and told Paddle to charge on the next billing period:

 Before you begin